Different Types of Cocktail Shakers - From Boston to Parisian

 Cons

-Today it is a common choice of aspiring home barkeepers because this type of shaker already includes a strainer.
-Plus, the lid can act as a jigger.
+Today it is a common choice of beginners in home bartending because this type of shaker already includes a strainer.
+Plus, the cap or lid can act as a jigger.

-But this 3-piece design also has its flaws.
+But this three-piece shaker design also has its flaws.
 First, the shaker usually has a pretty small volume.
 It can only hold one serving at a time.
 Secondly - that makes it more annoying for me- it can be quite a piece of work to clean.

-The integrated cocktail strainer needs to be removed after each drink because it tends to get clogged by fruit pulp.
-That makes the cleaning process quite fiddly and time-consuming - Time you could use to mix drinks.
+You need to remove and clean the built-in strainer after each drink because it tends to get clogged by fruit pulp.
+That makes the cleanup process quite fiddly and time-consuming - Time you could use to mix drinks.

 Pros